Green Guru LLC Irrigation & Landscape Lighting

 What we do

-Smart control isn’t a substitute for mechanical repairs.
-We verify wiring integrity, zone mapping, and a practical baseline program.
-See the Rachio controller guide.
+Smart control is not a substitute for mechanical repairs.
+We verify wiring integrity, zone mapping, and a practical baseline program before treating scheduling as the main fix.

 Smart Irrigation FAQs